Fastest Open-Source Databases

 Fastest open-source databases Reserva benchmark

-As you can see, PostgreSQL and MariaDB far outperformed MySQL.
-In fact, I was surprised how much faster MariaDB was than MySQL - especially considering that they both use the InnoDB storage engine.
+MariaDB was much faster than MySQL as well.
+This is surprising, considering that they both use the InnoDB storage engine.

 All three databases in this comparison used an identical version of Reserva, but I am constantly making changes to the program to improve its ability to test databases.
-Maybe some change I made resulted in this consistency?
-I guess that will play out in the near future as I perform more tests with it.

 Fastest open-source databases payments per second